kaosorg/test-access-public/README.md

 - Static analysis reports such as a HIS metrics report
 - Unit test report and code coverage reports
 - Full unit test bench for regression testing
-- Example applications using the Safety Framework
+- Example applications using the project
 - More tips and tricks